W G Habershon M E Habershon

 Heaton, Butler and Bayne Heaton and Co Heaton and Butler Butler and Bayne

-Clement Heaton (1824-82), the son of a Methodist minister in Bradford on Avon, was in 1851 a glass painter working for William Holland of Warwick (1809-83) and his age of 27 suggests his intitial training was complete.
+Clement Heaton (1824-82), the son of a Methodist minister in Bradford on Avon, was in 1851 a glass painter working for William Holland of Warwick (1809-83) and his age of 27 suggests his initial training was complete.
 By 1853 he was in London and after a brief period in business alone, went into partnership with James Butler (1830-1913) in 1855, though Heaton retained a separate entry in KD/L as late as 1857.
-Butler may also have worked previously for Holland, as he too came from Warwick, the son of a publican.
-The first address of the two was 236 Marylebone Road, but around 1860 they shared premises for a short time with Clayton and Bell.
-This association had lasting consequences, as the third member of the firm, Robert Turnill Bayne (1837-1915), who was also from Warwick and joined them as chief designer in 1862, was an employee there.
-Heaton pioneered the use of softer colours, but Bayne’s advent brought the firm to widespread attention.
-Most of their earlier glass was gothic in style, but under Bayne it adapted to newer influences, notably that of D G Rossetti.
-The firm was used widely by Sir A W Blomfield, but in later years less of its output was glass for churches.
+The two first met in Holland’s workshops where Butler had also worked, as he too came from Warwick, the son of a publican.
+The first address of the two was 236 Marylebone Road, but they already had links with Clayton and Bell and from 1857 shared premises with them.
+This association had lasting consequences, as they were brought into contact with the future third member of the firm, Robert Turnill Bayne (1837-1915) who was employed by Clayton and Bell and whose early work unsurprisingly shows Clayton’s influence.
+The details of his previous training are uncertain but Walters calls him the most talented of their pupils (Angels and Icons p173).
+He was also from Warwick and joined them as chief designer in 1862, since both Heaton and Butler were stronger on the technical side.
+For a few years from 1864 much design work was in the hands of Alfred Hassam (1843-69), much of whose works resembles Bayne’s, for both show a remarkable feeling for colour.
+However, it was Bayne’s advent that first brought the firm to widespread attention; in particular his handling of large-scale designs was admired.
+Most of the firm’s earlier glass had been gothic in style, but under Bayne it was open to newer influences, notably that of D G Rossetti and after 1865 the company also commissioned designs from H Holiday (see this section below).
+Following the early death of Hassam the firm’s style underwent considerable change during the 1870s as new and only in part identified artists were used.
+This change and the company’s modest output by comparison with J Powell and Sons, Lavers and Barraud and Clayton and Bell, combined with Bayne’s continuing high commitment, allowed the firm to retain its artistic integrity.
+It was used widely by Sir A W Blomfield, but an increasing amount of its output was secular in nature, thus strengthening an aspect of its production that went back to its earlier years.
 Heaton’s son Clement John (1861-1940 – CJH) joined for a short time, but fell out with his partners and left in 1886, spending much of his later life in Switzerland and the USA.
 The firm continued until 1953 under descendants of other partners, after which most of its archives were destroyed for lack of interest.
 It also produced schemes of decoration and fittings, primarily reredoses.

 Lit: S B M Bayne: Heaton, Butler and Bayne, Lausanne, 1986

-Fittings: Brighton and Hove, – Chapel Royal, decoration; Keymer, decoration; Warbleton, reredos; Warnham, reredos; Washington, decoration (as Heaton and Butler)
+Fittings: Brighton and Hove, – Chapel Royal, decoration; Coolhurst, memorial by C J Heaton; Keymer, decoration; Warbleton, reredos; Warnham, reredos; Washington, decoration (as Heaton and Butler)

 Also Washington (as Heaton and Butler)